 Strategies

-S1 - Develop standards suitable for direct citation by States, in areas deemed important by the General Assembly, and the related Recommendations and Guidelines.
+S1 - Develop standards suitable for direct citation by States, in areas deemed important by the General Assembly, and the related recommendations and guidelines.

 S2 - Position IALA as the source of standards, knowledge, and expertise that will enable States to provide Marine Aids to Navigation, in accordance with relevant international obligations and recommendations.

-S3 - Coordinate the further development of Marine Aids to Navigation, taking into account evolving operational and functional requirements, new techniques, new technologies and sustainability.
+S3 - Coordinate the further development of Marine Aids to Navigation, considering evolving operational and functional requirements, new techniques, new technologies and sustainability.

 S4 - Continue to develop capacity building activities to improve the global provision of Marine Aids to Navigation.